luiscastelds/luiscastelds.github.io/projects.md

 - This was a final project for a class (CS180).
 - I always felt that writing to a file is dull, added value and rigor to the project by implementing serializable.
 - Using serializable was fun but added a bigger challenge for my lack of experience.
-- Although serializable was a huge challenge in the beginning at the end it was a massive success because we had to avoid editing and writing files for everything.
+- Although serializable was a huge challenge in the beginning at the end it was a massive success because we avoided editing and writing text files for everything.
 - That's why you can see the weird looking for loops in the [repository](https://github.com/titerms/final-project-5) (was on my old github account, titerms).

 ---